Thank you! Your submission has been received!

 Blueprints

 We will use this class type to present different use case scenarios of a Flask application.
-Let’s convert the code above to be inserted into a blueprint and load into the main application.
+Let’s convert the code above to be inserted into a blueprint and loaded into the main application.

-Create a new folder blueprints to start inserting blueprints models as we progress in the blog post.
-Inside create a folder named basic_endpoints and create a file in it named __init__.py:
+Create a new folder named blueprints to start inserting blueprint modules as we progress in the blog post.
+Inside it, create a folder named basic_endpoints and then a file named __init__.py:

 Now the main.py file just needs to load the created blueprint and register it to the application object:

-Now you should have exactly the same endpoints but with the usage of Blueprints.
+Now you should have exactly the same endpoints but using the structure provided by Blueprints.
+This will make your application easier to manage and scale as it grows.

 Jinja Templates for Flask